joaogarin/joaogarinblog/_posts/2020-12-30-year-in-review.md

 ---
 layout: post
 title: "2020 year in review"
-description: "A recap of a pandemic year that all in all, was not so bad."
+description: "A recap of a pandemic year that all in all, still had its moments."
 thumb_image: "posts/ocean.jpg"
 tags: [yearreview, productivity, personal]
 ---

 {% include image.html path="posts/ocean.jpg" path-detail="posts/ocean.jpg" alt="Ocean" %}
 2020 was a strange year, no doubt about it.
-But all in all I have to say I am pretty happy booking back at the end and seeing that despite all the challenging situations the year turned out to be not bad at all from a personal and professional point of view.
+But all in all I have to say I am pretty happy looking back here at the end and seeing that despite all the challenging situations the year turned out to be not bad at all from a personal and professional point of view.

 ## Personally

-I will start with personal because this year strange as it might seem was way more challenging on a personal level than on a professional level.
+I will start with personal because this year, strange as it might seem, was way more challenging on a personal level than on a professional level.

 ### New year, new home